 Second, at the retail level, CBDCs have great potential, together with their first cousins, fast payment systems.
 Retail CBDCs would work as digital cash available to households and businesses, with services provided by private companies.

 Central-bank-operated retail fast payment systems are similar to retail CBDCs in that they provide this common platform while ensuring that services are fully connected.
-Both promise to lower payment costs and enable financial inclusion.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Both promise to lower payment costs and enable financial inclusion.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.